What can I do with a major or minor in global health?

 Plan courses and research opportunities

-- As a first-year student, you can enroll in GBL_HLTH 301 (or GBL_HLTH 201, as of Fall 2022): Introduction to International Public Health, where you'll learn about topics that the rest of your Global Health Studies education will build upon.
-Due to high demand for classes, you will not be able to take any core Global Health Studies classes until your sophomore year.
+- As a first-year student, you can enroll in GBL_HLTH 201: Introduction to Global Health or GBL_HLTH 222: Social Determinants of Health, where you'll learn about topics that the rest of your Global Health Studies education will build upon.
 Keep an eye out for elective courses offered through other departments that can count towards your major or minor progress.

-- You can declare as early as your freshman year.
+- You can declare as early as your first year.

 - Explore our website to learn more about our public health programs in China, Europe, Mexico, Serbia and Bosnia-Herzegovina, and South Africa.
 Make sure to keep in mind the term each program is offered and how that will fit into your academic schedule, especially if you’re a pre-medicine student.
 Remember: two credits that you take while on a public health study abroad program can count as elective credits towards your Global Health Studies major or minor.